 In March 2017, Caltrans prepared the 4th Supplemental Historic Property Survey Report (HSPR) which incorporated analysis of the Proposed Plan site.
 The Area of Potential Effects (APE) for the Project was revised in consultation with Laura Chatterton PQS, Lead Archaeological Surveyor and Wil Ochoa, Project Manager.
 The Revised APE includes the limits of all three Build Alternatives proposed for the Project, including construction easements site, assessing direct and potential indirect impacts.
-The 4th Supplemental HSPR included the 3rd Supplemental Archaeological Survey Report (ASR) which concluded that no cultural resources were identified during cultural resource investigations.
-Although no new cultural resources were identified during the cultural resources investigations, the 3rd Supplemental ASR concluded the following:
+The 4th Supplemental HSPR included the 3rd Supplemental Archaeological Survey Report (ASR) which concluded that no cultural resources were identified during the cultural resource investigations, the 3rd Supplemental ASR concluded the following shall be implemented: